liuzixiaosz/LanguageTests/Toefl/Words/Words.md

 Some systems, especially those that involve the integration of custom hardware with software, may not be **amenable** to using Small Releases.

 I find it humorous sometimes that even the most **mundane** occurrences can have an impact on our awareness.

-Language difference and a **preponderance** of statues aside, the Jawa Pos felt like any other newsroom of a large daily.

 Since he engaged Iran, it has continued to temporize and **dissimulate** over its nuclear programme.